Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

-## Workflow for the RNA-Seq Analysis
+# Workflow for the RNA-Seq Analysis

 This workflow is designed towards the automated processing of large numbers of samples.
 Each step below are executed in batch mode.
-The following scripts are assumed to be executed from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`
+The following scripts are assumed to be executed from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`.
+UVA internal users, running slurm jobs, please verify the account information before starting.
+Accurate account name should be updated at the `#SBATCH -A <account name>` attribute.
+The default value in this case is `cphg-farber` (only available to the members of the Farber lab).

-### QC of the FASTQ files
+## QC of the FASTQ files

 This step is to be performed twice, once on the raw fastq files (before trimming) and once after trimming.